VincentH-Net/CSharpForMarkup/README.md

 - Build .NET applications **fully in C#**
 - Target browsers and native desktop / mobile
+- Use existing UI frameworks.
+Mature or bleeding edge is *your* choice:<br />
+  WPF, WinUI 3, Uno Platform.
+Coming: AvaloniaUI, Maui, possibly Blazor.
+- Use the built-in MVVM support - or any other update model that supports your UI framework (e.g. [ReactiveUI](https://www.reactiveui.net/))
+- Use for part or all of your application UI
+- Designed to go big and fast<br />
+  Practically allocation-free, no reflection, efficient C#

 No XAML / HTML / JavaScript / CSS required